ochadashiman2/CinemaMod-temporary/docs/guide.md

 ## 3. Build Server-side Jar
 **Java 17 must be installed** in the build environment.

-1. Download the repository corresponding to the Minecraft version from Github.
+1. Download the official `CinemaMod` repository corresponding to the Minecraft version from Github.
 - 1.20.1: https://github.com/CinemaMod/CinemaMod/tree/1.0.6-1.20.1  <br>
 ![](images/3-1.png)